hamburgcodingschool/fullstack-2020-4_learn2code/homework/homework_1.md

     - [] how much does the driver have to pay?
     - [] how much does each other passenger have to pay?

-3. You are given two numbers as input.
+3. Start with two numerical values.
 Print only the strictly largest value.

-    `Example Input: a = 15; b = 20`
+    `Example Variables: a = 15; b = 20`

     `Print: 20`

-4. You are given three numbers as input.
+4. Start with three numerical values.
 Print only the strictly largest value.

-    `Example Input: a = 15; b = 20; c = 25`
+    `Example Variables: a = 15; b = 20; c = 25`

     `Print: 25`